Best Towed Vehicle Braking Systems for 2023

 Guess what?
-According to the American Automobile Association, most states require any trailer or towable weighing over 3,000 pounds to have a supplemental braking system.
+According to Brake Buddy, most states require any trailer or towable weighing over 3,000 pounds to have a supplemental braking system.

 Most every state has laws about supplemental braking systems being required when you are towing a trailer over a certain weight.

 So just because your state doesn't specifically SAY your towed vehicle needs a supplemental braking system, interpretation of the law will likely conclude that a vehicle is a 'trailer'.